charliebrandli/video_transciption/README.md

 ## Notes

-- If a file already exists locally, the script will skip reprocessing it.
+- If an audio file already exists locally, the script will skip reprocessing it.
 - Uploaded transcripts appear as subpages under the original page.

 ## Development Status